rach-m/world-cup-tracker/README.md

 - Show games that are scheduled to happen at bottom of game list with differentiated styling

+- Use a CSS Grid layout to display the games two to a row

+- Have a total total goal count tracker at the top of the page

 - Deploy your app to [https://www.netlify.com/](https://www.netlify.com/)